netguru/sticky-parallax-header/CONTRIBUTING.md

 ## Code structure
 ```
 src/
-├──assets
-├──components
 ├──constants
+├──hooks
 ├──predefinedComponents
+├──primitiveComponents
 ```

 ## Code Style
-* Make sure you are using linter with linting rules defined in ESLint config (.eslinrc)
+* Make sure you are using linter with linting rules defined in ESLint config (.eslintrc.js)
 * Name branch according to your ticket following this pattern: RNS-XX-short_description
 * Imports and exports inside `index.tsx` files eg. `screens/index.tsx`, `components/index.tsx` should be sorted alfabetically
-* Style names in `ComponentName.styles.js` should be ordered alfabetically
+* Style names should be ordered alfabetically
 * Please use commit lint and follow commit naming convention (https://www.conventionalcommits.org/en/v1.0.0/)